-Licensed by the New York State Education Department, MLI's current locations provide Computer Office Technology training to a mostly immigrant student population with emphasis on vocationalrelated English as a Second Language (VESL) instruction as a key component.
+Licensed by the New York State Education Department, MLI's current locations provide Computer Office Technology training to a mostly immigrant student population with emphasis on vocational-related English as a Second Language (VESL) instruction as a key component.
 Additional courses such as Medical Billing and Bookkeeping, also with VESL components, have been added to this core curriculum.
 Evening classes are available to accommodate the scheduling needs found among working adults.
 During the Coronavirus pandemic beginning in April, 2020, MLI temporarily moved most of its courses online for the health and safety of students and staff.
+After temporary approvals of online instruction were set to expire, MLI obtained permanent approval for Distance Education for its long-term programs from the NYS BPSS and subsequently from the COE.

 MLI was granted initial (candidacy) accreditation status in 2002 by the Council of Occupational Education (COE) based in Atlanta, Georgia and received a full six (6) year accreditation by the same regulatory body in 2004.
-In January 2020 the school successfully completed its latest re-accreditation process with the COE and received an additional three-year term of approval effective from 2019-2023.
+In January 2020 the school successfully completed its latest reaccreditation process with the COE and received an additional three-year term of approval effective from 2019-2023.